Does Medicare cover hospice?

 1. Your hospice doctor and your regular doctor (if you have one) certify that you’re terminally ill.

-2. You accept comfort care (palliative care) instead of care to cure your illness.
+2. You accept comfort care instead of care to cure your illness.

 3. You sign a statement choosing hospice care instead of other Medicare-covered treatments for your terminal illness and related conditions.